 Keep them clear of stringy cloth or things like Santa hats. .
 On occassion they pull these cloth items apart and swallow a piece of string.
 This may get caught in their digestive tract and also cause an obstruction that will have to be removed.

 I had to actually have surgery on one of my ferrets because he swallowed a piece of string from the ferret Santa hat I bought him.
+I also bought trucker hat wholesale at Cap Wholesalers, which of course, I did not want to feed my ferret.
 A t-shirt is typically ok because it doesn’t usually get pulled apart or chewed on.
 The ferret will sleep in a t-shirt of yours if you put it in the crate.
 Although, there are actually ferret tents and hanging sleep sacks you can buy.
 Mine liked the shirt.
 You can try different things depending on what your ferret prefers.

 Ferrets love soft cloth to sleep in, so provide large hideouts and hangers for your ferret to have.
 They also like little dog beds..

 Bedding materials (old shirts of flannel or cotton, sweats, tee-shirts and towels work well, although terrycloth should be monitored and removed at any mark of unraveling).
 “Retired” things from around your house are probably the best bet.

 Their bedding should consist of blankets, aged clothes, hammocks, hanging fabric cubes, and different items like that.

 You don’t need to cover all areas of the bottom of the cage with wood shavings or even Carefresh.
 The cheapest bedding materials that I have found are those by SuperPet (though they’re the cheapest, they’re still nice).